Studying for Your Inspection: What Are Home Inspectors Not Allowed to Do?

 You will need a specialized inspection if your new home has a pool, hot tub, solar panels, or any other specialized installations.

-Systems like these are outside the scope of a normal home inspection, and your agent can help you find inspectors that are qualified to examine unique systems installed in your home.
+Systems like these are outside the scope of a normal home inspection, and your agent can help you find inspectors who are qualified to examine unique systems installed in your home.

 8. Test non-working systems